mcdonaldcm7/alx-low_level_programming/0x08-recursion/README.md

   0-puts_recursion.c: This file contains the function definition for _puts_recursion which prints a string, followed by a new line.

+  1-print_rev_recursion.c: The funtion contained here prints a string in reverse.

   2-strlen_recursion.c: The function contained here returns the length of a string.

   3-factorial.c: This funciton returns the factorial of the input integer.

   4-pow_recursion.c: This function returns the value of x raised to the power of y.